phaserjs/phaser/README.md

 Please only use this release if you wish to help beta test Phaser v4.

+v4 contains the following API-breaking changes:

+* We are removing `Phaser.Struct.Map` and replacing it with a regular JS `Map` instance.
+This means methods like `contains` and `setAll` will be gone.
+* We are removing `Phaser.Struct.Set` and replacing it with a regular JS `Set` instance.
+This means methods like `iterateLocal` will be gone.
+* The `Create.GenerateTexture`, all of the Create Palettes and the `create` folder will be removed.
+* The `phaser-ie9.js` entry-point will be removed along with all associated polyfills.
+* The Spine 3 and Spine 4 plugins will no longer be updated.
+You should now use the official Phaser Spine plugin created by Esoteric Software.
+* The `Geom.Point` class and all related functions will be removed.
+All functionality for this can be found in the existing Vector2 math classes.
+All Geometry classes that currently create and return Point objects will be updated to return Vector2 objects instead.

 ## Installing Phaser from NPM

 Install via [npm](https://www.npmjs.com/package/phaser):